-You can use pre-made bread cubes, but fresh french bread just tastes so good — and you can get it really cheap at the grocery store.
+You can use pre-made bread cubes, but fresh french bread just tastes so good, and you can get it really cheap at the grocery store.
 It only took me a few minutes to cube it myself.
-What makes this recipe so flavorful is sautéing the celery and onions in the leftover bacon grease, so make sure you don’t throw it away If you are crunched for time on Thanksgiving Day, you can make this the night before.
+What makes this recipe so flavorful is sautéing the celery and onions in the leftover bacon grease, so make sure you don’t throw it away.
+If you are crunched for time on Thanksgiving Day, you can make this the night before.
 Cover the cooled dressing with plastic wrap and put it in the fridge.
 You can also store the leftovers in an airtight container in the fridge.

 How to Make Bacon Stuffing

-- Cut the french bread into 1-inch cubes and put in a large bowl.
+- Preheat the oven to 350.
+Cut the french bread into 1-inch cubes and put in a large bowl.

-- Drain the bacon, but DO NOT throw away the grease.
+- Cut the bacon into small pieces and cook in a skillet.
+Drain the bacon, but DO NOT throw away the grease.
 Add the bacon to the bread pieces.

-- Saute the celery and onions in the leftover bacon grease.
-Add to the bacon and bread.
+- Sauté the celery and onions in the leftover bacon grease.
+Drain excess grease.

-- In the large bowl, add sage, salt and pepper.
+- Add sage, salt and pepper.

 - Add 1-2 cups of chicken broth, depending on how moist you like the stuffing.
+Stir until well combined.